marouenbg/VFFVA/docs/guide/index.md

 ## C version

-After installing the dependencies of `VFWarmup`, you can build the binaries at the root of `lib` using `make`.
+After installing the dependencies of `VFFVA`, you can build the binaries at the root of `lib` using `make`.

 Then call `VFFVA` as follows: